Government support and My Aged Care

 My Aged Care

-My Aged Care is the central contact centre which provides an entry point to the aged care system for the general public.
+My Aged Care is the central contact point and entry pathway to Australia’s aged care system for the general public.

 Registration and assessment provides seniors with access to basic community support services, complex community care packages or residential care.